GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-18.md

 - Users cannot upgrade dependencies shaded by other libraries (which means security fixes to a transitive dependency need to wait for the shading library to also roll in the security fix).
+- Shading cannot be performed on types used in a library's own public API as return types or method arguments.
 - Service entries under `META-INF/services` can easily be messed up.
 They need special effort to be merged because the entries are located in the same place for every jar.